axeon-software/Babylon_Runtime/docs/tutorials.md

     );
 ```
 ![all materials patched](tutorials-assets/all-materials-patched01.jpg)
+> all materials with _diffuseColor_ disabled

 [launch demo scene](demos/first-patches/index2.html)

 You can know try to customize any material.
 Probably the easy way to access and tweak data is via BJS debug layer.
 Here an quick example with the torrus:
 ![torrus patched](tutorials-assets/torrus-patched01.jpg)
+> torrus tweaked

+> sample in index.html
 ```javascript
     _r.launch(
     {